Transgressive fiction: History

 The basic ideas of transgressive fiction are by no means new.
 Many works that are now considered classics dealt with controversial themes and harshly criticized societal norms.
 Early examples include the scandalous writing of the Marquis de Sade and the Comte de Lautréamont's Les Chants de Maldoror (1869).
-French author Émile Zola's works about social conditions and "bad behavior" are examples, as are Russian Fyodor Dostoyevsky's novels Crime and Punishment (1866) and Notes from Underground (1864) and Norwegian Knut Hamsun's psychologically-driven Hunger (1890).
+French author Émile Zola's works about social conditions and "bad behavior" are examples, as are Russian Fyodor Dostoevsky's novels Crime and Punishment (1866) and Notes from Underground (1864), and Norwegian Knut Hamsun's psychologically-driven Hunger (1890).
 Sexual extravagance can be seen in two of the earliest European novels, the Satyricon and The Golden Ass, and also (with disclaimers) Moll Flanders and some of the excesses of early Gothic fiction.

 A simpler, more literal example of transgressive fiction is Kate Chopin's The Awakening, in which a married woman, feeling confined by the gender constructs of her society and pressures imposed upon her by her family and friends to be keen in her duties as a mother and wife, leaves her family and pursues extramarital relationships.
 Commenting on gender roles of the late 19th century, The Awakening faced major criticism for its depiction of a woman being unfaithful to her family, despite the fact that Chopin had written several similar short stories prior to Awakenings publication.
 It is now considered to be a landmark of early feminist literature.

-The early development of the genre was anticipated in the work of early 20th century writers such as Octave Mirbeau, Georges Bataille, and Arthur Schnitzler, who explored psychosexual development.
+The early development of the genre was anticipated in the work of early 20th-century writers such as Octave Mirbeau, Georges Bataille, and Arthur Schnitzler, who explored psychosexual development.

 On 6 December 1933, US federal judge John M. Woolsey overturned the federal ban on James Joyce's Ulysses.
 The book was banned in the US due to what the government claimed was obscenity, specifically parts of Molly Bloom's "soliloquy" at the end of the book.
 Random House Inc. challenged the claim of obscenity in federal court and was granted permission to print the book in the US.
 Judge Woolsey's explanation for his removal of the ban is often quoted: "It is only with the normal person that the law is concerned."